carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

 [Matplotlib](https://matplotlib.org/) is a Python library that is widely used throughout the scientific Python community to create high-quality and publication-ready graphics.
 It supports a wide range of raster and vector graphics formats including PNG, PostScript, EPS, PDF and SVG.

-Moreover, matplotlib is the actual engine behind the plotting capabilities of Pandas, and other plotting libraries like seaborn and plotnine.
+Moreover, Matplotlib is the actual engine behind the plotting capabilities of Pandas, and other plotting libraries like [seaborn](https://seaborn.pydata.org/) and [plotnine](https://plotnine.org/).
-For example, when we call the `.plot()` methods on Pandas data objects, matplotlib is actually being used in the backstage.
+For example, when we call the `.plot()` methods on pandas data objects, Matplotlib is actually being used  "backstage".

-The first thing matplotlib suggests us to do is create our figure and our axes (or plots), using the `plt.subplots()` function.
+The first thing Matplotlib suggests us to do is create our figure and our axes (or plots), using the `plt.subplots()` function.

 ```python
 fig, axis = plt.subplots()